DevStack06/Blog-Server/README.md

 ### If suppose at the same time working with Flutter , Node/Express, and MongoDB your system will be hang them you can host this rest server on heroku cloud(free).
 So you only need to bother about the flutter code.

-### B) Remote Rest server setup
+### 2) Remote Rest server setup

 1. First you have to host your MongoDB database on MongoDb Atlas server(Free), for that follow this video [link](https://www.youtube.com/watch?v=8hYmtIi9Pfk&t=43s)
 2. Then deploy your NodeJs Rest Server on Heroku, for that follow this video [link](https://www.youtube.com/watch?v=_Cq5pQTIhWQ&t=1s)
 3. After that heroku will genrate a final endponits(url).
 That url will be base url for our flutter app.

-### C) Alternatively here is my base url for my flutter blog app.
+### 3) Alternatively here is my base url for my flutter blog app.
 You can use it if you find any difficulty on above methods.

 Note-: If many person will use this url then there will be chance that my free hosting on MongoDB Atlas server exhausted.
 At that time I will delete some data from the server :sweat_smile:.
 So my humbel request is to craete your own dedicated rest server :sweat_smile:.